 King Chandrasena of Simhala had a beautiful daughter named Mandhodhari.
 When it was time for her marriage, the king identified a handsome prince as a suitable match.
 Sadly for the king, his daughter loathed the life of a householder and wished to renounce.
 A few years later, the esteemed King Virasena of Kosala happened to see Mandhodhari.
 He instantly fell in love with her.
 Yet again, the princess refused the alliance on the same grounds.

 In a sudden turn of events, Mandhodhari got attracted to King Charudeshna of Madra.
 Her happy father promptly conducted the marriage rituals.
 Unfortunately, in due course of time, she realized that her husband was infamous for illicit relationships.
 Poor Mandhodhari wasn’t happy with her husband, and she couldn’t return to her parents in fear of defamation.
-Consequently, she lived like an ascetic in her own home but overwhelmed with sadness.
+Consequently, she lived like an ascetic in her own home but was overwhelmed with sadness.

 Mahishasur ended his narration, “Hence, a beautiful woman should never reject good alliances.”